nik7273/Wikipedia/README.md

    - [ ] ignoring case
    - [ ] lemmatizing words

- The module then performs latent Dirichlet allocation to identify the probability distributions of words that underly each article.
+ The module then performs latent Dirichlet allocation to identify the probability distributions of words that underlie each article.

 Code Example
 ====